 The core asset of Vitiligo Biobank is a large collection of well-organized hair, blood, serum and DNA samples, integrated with comprehensive clinical records.

-We collect and store large number of samples throughout the network of collaborators in 11 countries, using standard collection protocols and unified patient record.
+We collect and store large number of samples throughout the network of collaborators in 11 countries, using standard collection protocols and unified patient records.
 Samples will be made available to the scientific community and research organizations investigating pathogeneses and developing diagnostics and new treatments.

-Our research team analyses the associated data for clues that may lead to a better understanding of the disease, identify potential biomarkers and ultimately develop a cure for vitiligo through the Vitiligo CouldBank system.
+Our research team analyses the associated data for clues that may lead to a better understanding of the disease, identify potential biomarkers and ultimately develop a cure for vitiligo through the Vitiligo CloudBank system.

 Until recently, vitiligo researchers were generally limited to conducting studies on patient samples they could acquire themselves.
 When the Foundation started there were no centralized database or biorepository.
 We have started the first Vitiligo Biobank with a 100+ sample collection from the completed research project in genetics in late January 2013 »»»